In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 This is easy to achieve, especially since Stripe has a dedicated migrations team to bring over your data, including credit card numbers.
 They help you map your existing data fields to the data field in Stripe.

-Building the buyer experience is the next stage.
-The engineering and the user experience team are the ones responsible for building this.
+The next stage is building the buyer experience.
+The engineering and user experience teams are responsible for this.

 Build webhooks